4/25/2019

 Chief Financial Officer

 Yeah, sure, Kai.
 So, you know, typically for the company, our segment margins do ramp up in the second half and obviously therefore start a bit lower in first half.
-We did see some Q1 margins, about 50 basis points higher than our expectations, right?
-So, we were ahead of our guidance, ahead of our expectations on the segment margins in Q1.
-And a decent portion of this improvement was driven by the timing of some profit previously expected in Q2, primarily at both IIS and SAS.
+We did see some Q1 margins, about 50 basis points higher than our expectations, right, so that we were ahead of our guidance, ahead of our expectations on the segment margins.
+A decent portion of this improvement was driven by the timing of some profit previously expected in Q2, primarily at both IIS and SAS.
 And therefore, you know, taking that all into account does result in a lower margin in Q2.
-If I look at the businesses specifically for Q2, we do see lower IDS and IIS margins compared to Q1.
-And also just as a bit of a reminder, you know, Forcepoint traditionally or typically does have a loss, you know, in both Q1 and Q2 due to the seasonality of their business.
-So, you know, although the Q2 margin expectations, you know, they are a little bit lower, we do feel good about our guidance for the total year of the 12-1 to 12-3.
-And I can tell you we have had years in the past where the cadence was similar.
-And, you know, part of that, you know, is driven, as I mentioned, by Forcepoint, given that they're in a loss for the first half of the year and a, you know, a profit in the back gap as their volume increases.
+If I look at the businesses specifically for Q2, we do see lower IDS and IIS margins compared to Q1. and also just as a bit of a reminder, you know, Forcepoint traditionally or typically does have a loss, you know, in both Q1 and Q2 due to the seasonality of their business.
+So, you know, although the Q2 margin expectations, you know, they are a little bit lower, we do feel good about our guidance for the total year of the 12-1 to 12-3, and I can tell you, We have had years in the past where the cadence was similar.
+And, you know, part of that, you know, is driven, as I mentioned, by force point, given that they're in a loss for the first half of the year and a, you know, a profit in the back half as their volume increases.

 speaker